On soft capacities, quasi-stationary distributions and the pathwise approach to metastability: Proof of Theorem

 then, setting

 it holds

 for all $f : {\cal X} \rightarrow \mathds{R}$. \end{prp}

 {\it Proof:\/} We can assume, without loss of generality, that $|f|$ is bounded by 1 and we will consider four events, each of them with a small probability, such that when none of them occurs $T_1 > \theta$ and our time averages are indeed close to $\mu_{\cal R}(f)$.
 The first of these events is $A = \{T^{\cal R}_{\lambda_{\cal S}} \leq \theta\}$.
 When its complementary occurs $\{\theta < T_1\}$ is implied.
-By Proposition~\ref{monza} we have
+By Proposition~\ref{monza}, it holds

 Our next event is $B = \{\ell_{\cal S}(T_1) > \theta'\}$ with

 being a small fraction of $\theta$.
 When its complementary occurs the excursions of $X$ in ${\cal R} \backslash {\cal S}$ up to $T_1$, which cannot be longer than $\ell_{\cal S}(T_1)$, will have a negligible contribution to time averages on time scale $\theta$.
 Since $\ell_{\cal S}(T_1)$ is an exponential variable of rate $\lambda$, it holds